OpenOCL/openocl.github.io/_api/ocl_ocp.md

 ---
 name: OclOCP
+description: |-
+    As for [OclSystem](#apiocl_system) there are two ways to implement an optimal control problem (OCP): The functional and the object oriented approach.
+If you do not implemented some of the functions or methods they default to zero cost for the cost functions or an empty constraints array for path constraints and boundary conditions.

+**Using OCP function**
+You can implement functions for path costs, arrival costs, path constraints, boundary conditions.
+Pass function handles/pointers to these function to the constructor of OclOCP to create an optimal control problem.
+For information about the signature of these functions look at the definitions of the abstract methods.

+**By inheriting from OclOCP**
-description: "An optimal control problem (OCP) is defined by inheriting from the OclOCP class.
+The OCP is defined by inheriting from the OclOCP class.
 In order to specify cost functions and boundary conditions you have to implement the corresponding methods.
-If you do not implemented some of these method they default to zero cost or empty constraints.
-Have a look at the VanDerPolOCP.m in the Examples folder."
-content_markdown: ~

 code_block:
   title: Example OCP
   language: m
   code: |-
-    classdef VanDerPolOCP < OclOCP
-      methods
+    %% Example code for the two ways of implementing
+    %% optimal control problems.
+The two resulting problems
+    %% ocp1 and ocp2 are equivalent.
+    %%

+    %% Using functions
+    %%
+    ocp1 = OclOCP(@ocpPathCosts);
-        function pathCosts(self,x,z,u,t,tf,p)
+    function ocpPathCosts(ch,x,z,u,p)
       self.addPathCost( x.p^2 );
       self.addPathCost( x.v^2 );
-          self.addPathCost( u^2 );
+      self.addPathCost( u.u^2 );
     end

+    %% Using a OCP class
+    %% Note that the methods are marked as Static! ocp2 = VanDerPolOCP();
+    classdef VanDerPolOCP < OclOCP
+      methods (Static)
+        function pathCosts(ch,x,z,u,p)
+          ch.addPathCost( x.p^2 );
+          ch.addPathCost( x.v^2 );
+          ch.addPathCost( u.u^2 );
         end
       end
+    end

+parameters:
+  - content: "Function handle to the function that defines the path costs.
+The signature of the corresponding function can be seen in the abstract methods definition."
+    name: fhPathCosts
+    type: "function handle, optional"
+  - content: "Function handle to the function that defines the arrival costs.
+The signature of the corresponding function can be seen in the abstract methods definition."
+    name: fhArrivalCosts
+    type: "function handle, optional"
+  - content: "Function handle to the function that defines the path constraints.
+The signature of the corresponding function can be seen in the abstract methods definition."
+    name: fhPathConstraints
+    type: "function handle, optional"
+  - content: "Function handle to the function that defines the boundary conditions.
+The signature of the corresponding function can be seen in the abstract methods definition."
+    name: fhBoundaryConditions
+    type: "function handle, optional"
 methods_abstract:
   -
     content: "In this method you can implement the path cost (also called Lagrange cost or intermediate cost) function."